-- (i) Provide the most detailed and accurate account of the aims, epistemology, and methods of logic possible, including recognising the diversity of these features of the field. - (ii) Explore the philosophical repercussions of the full diversity of logicians' activities, beyond what has traditionally been considered to be of philosophical importance. - (iii) Provide analysis of how the activities of logicians impact upon traditional philosophical topics, such as the nature of knowledge, rather than inversely how established answers to philosophical questions impact upon our view of logic (as has been standard in the philosophy of logic).
+- (i) Provide the most detailed and accurate account of the aims, epistemology, and methods of logic possible, including recognising the diversity of these features of the field. - (ii) Explore the philosophical repercussions of the full diversity of logicians' activities, beyond what has traditionally been considered to be of philosophical importance. - (iii) Provide analysis of how the activities of logicians impact traditional philosophical topics, such as the nature of knowledge, rather than, inversely, how established answers to philosophical questions impact our view of logic (as has been standard in the philosophy of logic).

 Motivating each of these aims is the working assumption that a philosophy of logic should be concerned with logic as it exists as a living, breathing discipline, and that our philosophical theories about logic should be built upon these practices, not in spite of them.
-The purpose of the philosophy of logic, according to PLP, is not to use logic as an instructive case study to evidence one's choice philosophical theory, or to show how logical knowledge would be possible in light of one's favoured epistemology.
-This would, unjustifiably, suggest that logic as a field of research is somehow subservient to our wider philosophical theories and aims.
-Yet, just as with the empirical sciences and mathematics, logic is an important and diverse field of research that ought to be examined and whereas PSP and PMP are effective because both the empirical sciences and mathematics are successful fields of enquiry, exhibiting progress and stable consensus on many matters, the same is not true of logic, and thus the case for PLP's effectiveness is weaker.
-We hope to discuss this matter in greater depth elsewhere.
+According to PLP, it is not the purpose of the philosophy of logic to use logic as an instructive case study to evidence one's choice philosophical theory or to show how logical knowledge would be possible in light of one's favoured epistemology.
+Conducting one's philosophy of logic in this manner would, unjustifiably, suggest that logic as a field of research is somehow subservient to our wider philosophical theories and aims.
+Yet, just as with the empirical sciences and mathematics, logic is an important and diverse field of research that ought to be examined and analysed in its own right, and on its own field-specific terms.
+In other words, the practices of logicians have primacy, and it is these practices that should lead our philosophical analysis of logic.